-Ambulette services are bound by the operating authority granted them by the New York State Department of Transportation (NYSDOT).
-In accordance with NYSDOT procedures, each service is given the authority to operate within a specific geographic area.
-In that specified area, transportation is to be "open to the public", and is not to be withheld between any points within the boundaries of the service's operating authority when the ambulette service is open for business.
-Thus, an ambulette service participating in the Medicaid Program at the current Medicaid reimbursement fee may not refuse to provide Medicaid transportation within the ambulette service's area of operation, as this constitutes a violation of New York State Transportation Law Section 146 which reads "...It shall be the duty of every motor carrier to provide adequate service, equipment and facilities under such rules and regulations as the Commissioner may prescribe."
-Ambulette services found quilty of violating New York State Transportation laws may face fines and possible revocation of operating authority, as determined by NYSDOT.
+Within the ambulette provider's specified area of operation, transportation is to be "open to the public", and is not to be withheld between any points within the boundaries of the service's operating authority when the ambulette service is open for business.
+Thus, an ambulette service participating in the Medicaid Program at the current Medicaid reimbursement fee may not refuse to provide Medicaid transportation within the ambulette service's area of operation, as this constitutes a violation of New York State Transportation Law §146 which reads

+"...It shall be the duty of every motor carrier to provide adequate service, equipment and facilities under such rules and regulations as the Commissioner may prescribe."

+Ambulette services found guilty of violating New York State Transportation laws may face fines and possible revocation of operating authority, as determined by NYSDOT.
 Those ambulette services whose operating authority has been revoked by the NYSDOT will be disenrolled from the Medicaid Program, thus precluding Medicaid payment.